khgiddon/khgiddon.github.io/_posts/2022-06-17-riddler_urn.md

 For a question of this type, the key concept that guides us toward the solution to this problem is **likelihood**.
 If one is used to thinking in terms of probabilities, likelihood can be difficult to wrap one's head around.
 The most intuitive explanation I've found comes from [an article by Alexander Etz](https://psyarxiv.com/85ywt).
 He writes: "Likelihood is a strange concept, in that it is not a probability, but it is proportional to a probability.
 The likelihood of a hypothesis (H) given some data (D) is proportional to the probability of obtaining D given that H is true. ...
 For conditional probability, the hypothesis is treated as a given and the data are free to vary.
 For likelihood, the data are treated as a given and the hypotheses vary."

 For our problem, the data are fixed (19 balls are chosen without replacement, we draw 8 red balls and 11 white balls) and the best hypothesis is what we're interested in solving for (how many balls are there?).
-As Etz writes above, we can find the likelihood for a given hypothesis by calculating the probability of obtaining our data from that hypothesis, or set of facts about the world.
+As Etz writes above, we can find the likelihood for a given hypothesis by calculating the probability of obtaining our data from that hypothesis.

 Before going any further, what do we know about the answer?
-We can pick out two things:
+We can deduce two restrictions:

 - There must be at least 22 balls.
 We selected 11 white balls and there are an equivalent number of red balls, so there are at least 11 red balls too.
 - The number of balls must be even.
 Otherwise the number of red and white balls could not be equivalent.

-So we've already limited our potential solutions.
+So before moving on we've already limited our potential solutions.

 ### Using the hypergeometric distribution